biscuit-auth/biscuit/SPECIFICATIONS.md

 to be valid, all of the checks defined in the token and the verifier must succeed
 - allow/deny policies: a list of datalog queries that are tested in a sequence until one of them matches.
 They can only be defined in the verifier
-- block: a list of datalog facts and rules.
-The first block is the authority block.
-The other blocks define caveats
+- block: a list of datalog facts, rules and checks.
+The first block is the authority block, used to define the basic rights of a token
-- authority: list of facts and rules defining the initial rights of the token
-- ambient: list of facts related to the operation, like which resource is accessed, the current date, or revocation lists
 - symbol: string that is stored in a table and referred to by its index to save space